 10 Valve Design Simulation Projects in the SimScale Library

-This week I wanted to focus more on how the SaaS-based SimScale platform can help businesses remove the large upfront investment of traditional simulation software by scaling to their needs.
+My previous article called 7 Trends in Valve Design (can be found here) revealed how simulation software can contribute to the development of high-quality valves.
+This time I’d like to focus more on how the SimScale cloud-based simulation platform can help businesses remove the large upfront investment of traditional simulation software by scaling to their needs.

 Considering the wide range of valve types available on the market, the SimScale platform has been optimized to meet all the simulation requirements for valve design.

 Here are some examples of valve design simulation projects that can be created to improve your design:

 The project simulates the internal flow of water through a gate valve via steady state turbulent flow analysis with the k-omega SST model.
 The results include the velocity and pressure distribution across the valve and a 3D visualization of the streamlines.

 2. Flow Analysis of a Double-Flanged Check Valve

 After creating a 1.8 million cell mesh, the internal flow of water through a double-flanged check valve was simulated in this project.
 The study shows improvement and optimization potential of the valve design, as well as insight into the pressure distribution changes across the valve.